Mark Roger Bailey | Media Biography

 He lives life forward, except when he looks back to better understand things.
 He and his wife live in California.
 Mark’s latest novel is BEYOND THESE WOODS (2013).

-Mark Roger Bailey is an Emmy award-winning creative writer and the author of two novels, SAINT (Jove, 1997; Lede 2011) and BEYOND THESE WOODS (Lede, 2013).
+Mark Roger Bailey is an Emmy award-winning artist and creative writer, and the author of two novels, SAINT (Jove, 1997; Lede 2011) and BEYOND THESE WOODS (Lede, 2013).